RESOURCES / FAQ

 Yes, swimming pools are allowed as approved by the Design Review Committee.

 Are dogs and other pets allowed in Ranch at the Canyons?

 Yes, four-legged friends are welcome at the ranch.

 Is the Ranch at the Canyons a gated community?

 Yes.
 The entire property is a gated community.
 Gates are installed at the main entrance on Vineyard Way, offering privacy and security.
 In addition, there is a second gate for additional access, used primarily for equestrian, construction and Owner access.

 For 2017, Landholder monthly assessments are $925 per month for the entire operational costs for the Ranch plus $170 per month for reserves.
 As a Tenancy in Common, the Owners Association pays all property taxes for the underlying land and common area amenities, including the property taxes applicable to each landholding.
 The annual property tax allocation, evenly divided across all 46 Owners, is estimated at about $3,000 per year.
 The land property taxes remain low, a benefit of the majority of Ranch land being taxed as EFU farmland.
 Upon building a home, a separate tax account will be created and landowners will be taxed directly for the value of the structure, as assessed by Deschutes County.
 A current budget is available and can be provided upon request.

 Electrical: Central Electric Cooperative

-Septic: Each landholding has a County approved septic
+- Sewer: Each landholding will have a County approved septic system